Skip to main content

 The "Front Line Force" is very tightly knit, and it has shown this season due to the adversity they have faced over just six weeks.

 The Bulldogs lost their top receiver, Ivan Pina, for the season.
-Then, in the first game, quarterback Jermey Gabrillo was injured and sidelined for the season.
+Then, in the first game, quarterback Jeremy Gabrillo was injured and sidelined for the season.
 Another injury struck quarterback Karlo Tenorio, forcing him to sit out.
 Running backs Joe Fernandez and Gael Rubio have also been in and out.

 Those players can make or break an offense and determine a win or a loss.
 Despite these challenges, the offensive line did not waver.
 None of the players found the change difficult.